syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

     * Syncfusion.Shared.WPF
     *  Syncfusion.Tools.Wpf

-3. Include the required namespace.
+3. Include the required namespace and create an instance of `PropertyGrid` and add it to the window.

 {% tabs %}
 {% highlight C# %}

 using Syncfusion.Windows.PropertyGrid;

-{% endhighlight %}
-{% endtabs %}

-4. Create an instance of PropertyGrid and add it to the window.

-{% tabs %}
-{% highlight C# %}

 public partial class MainWindow : Window {
     public MainWindow() {